markusunger/capstone/prep-work/Node_and_Express.md

 });
 ```

 URL parameters are not the only way to pass information via the URL.
 Another way is to use _query strings_ (e.g. `/search?for=javascript&src=stackoverflow`).
-Query strings are made available in th `request.query` object.
+Query strings are made available in the `request.query` object.
 For the example, there would be `req.query.search` and `req.query.src`.
 There are a few common headaches caused by query strings, one would be that each query parameter is normally a string, but when used twice (`?src=so&src=mdn`) it becomes an array.

 ## Express Router